Establishing the Path of Practice

 No More Words

 Zach discusses the long-standing debate about the utility of the written and spoken Dharma in the context of a practice that claims to go beyond words and concepts.
-People have literally been arguing about this for millennia and we’ll take it up as well.
+People have literally been arguing about this for millennia; we take it up as well.

 Virya